brhaspati/aws-devsecops-workshop-nextunicorn/README.md

 **About Next Unicorn**

-Next Unicorn is a the hotest start up in London.
+Next Unicorn is the hotest start-up in London.
 As the name suggests, they are working next big thing that is going to change our world.
 They are looking for practioners who can build a scalable, secure app on AWS.

 You are those selected few who are going to make it happen.

 **Their product stack**
 Next Unicorn follow devops best practise and use Infrastructure as a code for most of their development.

 **v1 directory contains their application stack**